tomstraka01-git/ESP32-smart-car-/README.md

 ---

-## ✨ Features
+##  Features

-- 📱 Control the car using WiFi (no app needed!)
+-  Control the car using WiFi (no app needed!)
-- 🔋 Live battery voltage and percentage
+-  Live battery voltage and percentage
-- ⚠️ Low battery warning with buzzer
+-  Low battery warning with buzzer
-- ⬆️⬇️⬅️➡️ Forward, Backward, Left, Right
+-  Forward, Backward, Left, Right
-- 🔌 Rechargeable battery system

 ---

-## 🧠 How It Works (Simple Explanation)
+##  How It Works

 1. The **ESP32 creates its own WiFi network**
 2. You connect your phone to that WiFi